 The histogram and scatter plot of the features are shown above.
 If you look at the scatter plot, you may notice a random distribution of data-points in the off-diagonal plots.
 This indicates no correlation between the features.
 Any type of correlation can be easily identified if you obtain any pattern for off-diagonal plots.

-The algorithm: We are going to use one of the best and simplest algorithms widely used by ML community from all around the world: Logistic Regression.
+The algorithm: We will use one of the best and simplest algorithms widely used by the ML community from all around the world: Logistic Regression.
 Although the algorithm is linear, its versatile nature to implement in many complex data structures makes it unique and reliable.
-As a first step, we will try to find out whether this algorithm requires a regularization or not.
+As a first step, we will try to find out whether this algorithm requires regularization or not.
 Regularization is a process of effective management of the weights assigned to the features.
-The value of the regularized parameter (this controls the regularization process), often called lambda, tunes the model into an optimized form, free from both underfitting and overfitting.
+The regularised parameter value (this controls the regularization process), often called lambda, tunes the model into an optimized form, free from both underfitting and overfitting.
 The choice of lambda is based on the performance score calculated based on the cross-validation set (Yes!
 I am introducing new words without defining it.
 Please refer to the basics if your ML skill level is less than intermediate).
 The following code shows the optimized lambda value by plotting the validation curve.

 # selection of optmized lambda value from validation curve #--------------------------------------------------------# # Data splitting into train and test data X_train, X_test, Y_train, Y_test = train_test_split(X, y, test_size=0.20, random_state=1) lambda_val = np.linspace(0.1,100,num = 50) # Selection of algorithm model = LogisticRegression(solver='liblinear') # Sweeping the regularization parameter, lambda. train_scores, test_scores = validation_curve(model, X_train, Y_train, param_name="C", param_range=1/lambda_val, scoring="accuracy", n_jobs=1) train_scores_mean = np.mean(train_scores, axis=1) train_scores_std = np.std(train_scores, axis=1) test_scores_mean = np.mean(test_scores, axis=1) test_scores_std = np.std(test_scores, axis=1) # plotting validation curve plt.figure(3) plt.title("Validation Curve with LR") plt.xlabel("lambda") plt.ylabel("Score") plt.ylim(0.75, 0.9) lw = 2 plt.plot(lambda_val, train_scores_mean, label="Training score", color="darkorange", lw=lw) plt.fill_between(lambda_val, train_scores_mean - train_scores_std, train_scores_mean + train_scores_std, alpha=0.2, color="darkorange", lw=lw) plt.plot(lambda_val, test_scores_mean, label="Cross-validation score", color="navy", lw=lw) plt.fill_between(lambda_val, test_scores_mean - test_scores_std, test_scores_mean + test_scores_std, alpha=0.2, color="navy", lw=lw) plt.legend(loc="best") plt.show()